What Are the Steps to the Dissertation Process?

 The road to a completed dissertation or doctoral study is filled with discovery and can lead to great rewards.
 But to reach your destination, you’ll need perseverance, a detailed map, advisors to guide you along the way, and checkpoints to assess your progress.
-Walden University, the No. 1 conferrer of doctoral degrees,1 gives you all that and more.
+Walden University, the No. 1 granter of doctoral research degrees,1 provides you all that and more.

 The Dissertation Guidebook is one of the essential navigation tools Walden provides to its doctoral candidates.
 A vital portion of the document details the 15 required steps that take a dissertation from start to finish.
 Read along with Walden students to learn more about that process: